Cello Fury: Awards, titles and notable performances

 These titles brought Cello Fury much publicity and opportunity.
 Cello Fury appeared with the Pittsburgh Symphony Orchestra POPS, conducted by Marvin Hamlisch.
-By December 2009, Cello Fury performed at the Pittsburgh Steelers vs. Baltimore Ravens' half time show at Heinz Field.
-Cello Fury performed three sold out shows at the Byham Theatre in Pittsburgh, PA on New Year's Eve 2012.
+By December 2009, Cello Fury performed at the Pittsburgh Steelers vs. Baltimore Ravens' halftime show at Heinz Field.
+Cello Fury performed three sold-out shows at the Byham Theatre in Pittsburgh, PA on New Year's Eve 2012.

 Although based in Pittsburgh, Cello Fury performs across the country in venues located throughout 28 states.
 They perform at several music and art festivals across America, such as Musikfest in Bethlehem, PA, the Three Rivers Arts Festival in Pittsburgh, PA, Paper City Music Festival in Chillicothe, OH, the New River Festival in West Virginia, and three separate appearances (2015, 2017, 2019) at the annual East Shore Park Club Summer Concert Series in Cleveland, OH.
 Cello Fury also appeared at the South by Southwest (SXSW) music festival in March 2013 and 2014.
-In addition to traveling the country, Cello Fury traveled to Italy in 2010 to premiere Efrain Amaya's opera, "La Bisbetica Domata", as solo instrumentalists.
+In addition to traveling the country, Cello Fury traveled to Italy in 2010 to premiere Efraín Amaya's opera La Bisbetica Domata as solo instrumentalists.
 Cello Fury also performs at colleges and universities throughout the mid-Atlantic states, including Dartmouth College, Penn State University, and Oberlin College.
 Cello Fury endorses Thomastik-Infeld Strings.

 Besides performing, Cello Fury actively participates in outreach events and programs targeted toward young musicians.
 They were on the roster for the "Gateway to the Arts", a non-profit program that used to sponsor musicians to educate students in the arts until the program lost its funding.
 In addition, the band performs outreach concerts for "Class Acts Arts" in Maryland, Virginia and Washington, D.C and for "Young Audiences of New Jersey and Eastern Pennsylvania".
 In addition to their contribution to "Gateway to the Arts", Cello Fury founded an annual strings rock camp in 2009 and taught at "Summers Dreamers" camp held at numerous Pittsburgh public schools during the summer months.

 Cello Fury's music has been commissioned and featured by several modern dance companies, including Texture Contemporary Ballet, Bodiography Contemporary Ballet and at the Hessisches Staatstheater in Wiesbaden, Germany.